10 Of Tokyo’s Most Beautiful Sakura Viewing Spots

 A quintessential, traditional Edo period Japanese garden, Rikugien is also a splendid sakura viewing spot each spring.
 Its symbol, a 15-meter-high and 20-meter-wide weeping cherry tree, greets visitors to the park as soon as they enter through the main gate.
 Though this garden doesn’t allow wild hanami parties, the evening light-up starting from late March creates a magical and romantic sakura viewing experience.
 Admission costs ¥300 per person.

-One of the largest parks in western Tokyo, Showa Kinen Park turns into an endless carpet of various flowers in the spring—in addition to its 1,500 flowering cherry trees that make the park look as if it is covered by a pink sky.
-Showa Kinen Park also hosts its splendid annual flower festival from March 19 through May 22.
+One of the largest parks in western Tokyo, Showa Kinen Park turns into an endless carpet of various flowers in spring—in addition to its 1,500 flowering cherry trees that make the park look as if it’s covered by a pink sky.
+Showa Kinen Park also hosts its splendid annual flower festival from March 23 through May 26.
 A beautiful venue whether you’re visiting as a family, a couple, or even on your own.
 Admission costs ¥410 per person.

 Where: Roppongi station, exit 8

 While in the neighborhood: See the ongoing exhibition Kawanabe Kyosai: Nothing Escaped His Brush at the Suntory Museum of Art

 Hanami doesn’t always have to be peaceful or romantic.
 If you’re after something a little more energetic, head to Yoyogi Park in Shibuya.
 At this time of the year, the park is filled with friends, college students and colleagues reveling in food and drink as they sit on ubiquitous blue tarps.
 The crowd is bustling and boisterous, invigorated by people playing silly and outlandish drinking games.
 A great spot to let loose with friends under the blooming sakura.